cevdetkilickeser/NeYicez/README.md

-(Note : I continue to develope Profile screen.
+(Note : I continue to develope Profile screen and authentication screens for Google and Facebook sign.
 I will update the project.)

 # NeYicez (Food Delivery App)
 NeYicez is an Android application developed using Kotlin and follows the MVVM (Model-View-ViewModel) architecture.
 The project utilizes Hilt for dependency injection, Retrofit with coroutines for network requests, Glide for image loading, and Firebase Authentication for user authentication.